Skip to main content

 R 792.10201 Scope.

 Rule 201.
-(1) The rules in parts 1 and 2 govern practice and procedure in all contested cases before the tribunal.
-To the extent there is a conflict between the rules in parts 1 and 2 the rules in part 2 shall govern.
+(1) Parts 1 and 2 of these rules govern practice and procedure in all contested cases before the tribunal.
+To the extent there is a conflict between the rules in parts 1 and 2, the rules in part 2 govern.

-(2) The rules in part 2 shall be known and shall be referred to as the “tax tribunal rules” and may be cited as “TTR.”
+(2) The rules in part 2 are known and referred to as the “tax tribunal rules” and may be cited as “TTR.”

 R 792.10203 Definitions.